nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ```

 3. Test case: `add name make bed every morning`<br>
-   Expected output: the atomic habit will not be added in as this is an invalid command<br>
+   Expected output: The atomic habit will not be added in as this is an invalid command<br>
    Example:

 ```